Men dealing with the effects of childhood sexual abuse and sexual assault

 Problems related to ‘being a man’

-Unfortunately, men who have experienced sexual abuse or assault have another set of difficulties to deal with; difficulties created by our society’s expectations and assumptions of gender.
-Dealing with sexual abuse and assault often means dealing with a lot of ideas around ‘being a man.’
+Unfortunately, men who have experienced sexual violence have another set of difficulties to deal with; difficulties created by our society’s expectations and assumptions of gender.
+Dealing with sexual violence often means dealing with a lot of ideas around ‘being a man.’

 Below is a list of problems that men who have been subjected to sexual violence often confront.
 These relate to the expectations of what a man ‘should’ do or be in our community.
 Child sexual abuse or sexual assault can lead to: